 Please note that you cannot be paid for any work done before you have returned your signed contract.

-Current ITAS tutors can download pay claim forms and associated information from this page.
+Current ITAS tutors can download Online pay claims and associated information from this page.
 Please note the cut-off dates for pay weeks.